N1cls/Wordclock/README.md

 <hr>

 <h3><b>Upcomming and planned functions:</b></h3>
 - English layout support of the WordClock front plate.
 Currently in development.
 Print files already availble in version 2 (V2) on thingiverse.
 Please have  look for the 3 new .STL files there with an advanced back plate as well.
-The first try does not look too shabby i think:
+The first try does not look too shabby, i think:

 <img src="./Images/442110D2-7029-455F-9D93-1769C59E0E3F.jpeg">